soundpress/RulesOfNYC/docs/c20/index.rst

       (xi) The amount of revenue necessary to generate a fair and reasonable rate of return to a medallion owner.

-   (4) Not later than the end of April of every odd-numbered year, the Chairperson shall hold a public hearing to assess the adequacy of the lease caps established under 35 RCNY § 58-21 of these Rules and shall solicit written comment and testimony on all relevant facts, including the following:
+   (4) Not later than the end of April of every odd-numbered year, the Chairperson shall hold a public hearing to assess the adequacy of the lease caps established under 35 RCNY § 58-21 and shall solicit written comment and testimony on all relevant facts, including the following:

       (i) he expenses of operation of medallion owners and their agents;